Is Email Archival Required by HIPAA?

 - Training: Including processes for and content of workforce training

-Probably many email messages are sent that pertain to these categories and as such, copies of these email messages should be retained as part of the HIPAA documentation requirement.
+It is likely that many email messages fall into to these categories.
+Retaining copies of these email messages is required as part of HIPAA documentation rules.

-The surest way to do this is to archive all inbound and outbound email.
-Relying on individuals to selectively save specific messages is extremely unreliable; uniform archival provides a uniform way to access these messages and a uniform assurance that all possible important messages are kept.
+The easiest way to do this is to archive all inbound and outbound email.
+Relying on individuals to selectively save specific messages is extremely unreliable.
+Instead, uniform archival provides a consistent way to access these messages and assurance that all potentially important messages are kept.

-Some customers decide, for cost reasons, that they will take care of their email backup requirements themselves using various methods such as:
+For cost reasons, some customers decided that they will take care of their email backup requirements themselves using various methods such as:

 - Saving copies of all messages to other online email folders in their email accounts

-- Downloading copies of all email to the corporate office where they are stored somehow
+- Downloading copies of all emails to the corporate office servers

-- Setting up archival systems in each user’s email programs
+- Setting up archival systems in each individual user’s email programs

-- If your archived email is stored in regular email folders:
+- If archived email is stored in regular email folders:

 - It could be deleted or modified.

-- Some staff may have access to email that they perhaps should not.
+- Some staff may have access to email and ePHI that they should not.

-- If your office is offline (e.g. no power, a fire, etc.) then you may lose access to your archives.
+- If the office is offline (e.g., no power, a fire, etc.), access to archives may be lost.

 - If individuals are responsible for archiving their own email:

-- Depending on what solution you use, you may not have emergency access to the archived email in the event of an issue with the employee or their hardware.
+- Depending on the solution used, organizations may not have emergency access to the archived email in case of an issue with the employee or their hardware.
 Employees may also have the ability to destroy their archives in some cases.